mappls-api/mappls-web-plugins/directions-plugin/readme.md

 33. `activeColor` : To configure the color of Active Route.
 Please note If `routeColor` is assigned then `activeColor` will hide the first suggested route.Will accept rgb, Hex code as well as color names.
 34. `activeStrokeWidth` : To assign width of the route.
 Default value is 7.
 35. `callback`: (function).
 To get callback data after route plotted.
+36. `routeIndex`: (function) - To get the route index number and route name(if present).
+37. `collapse` : To minimise the entire direction plugin in left direction. _Available only for Top left position_

 ## Additional Parameter - alongTheRoute